 - A. Does the teacher/student ratio fall within the requirements set by the State Department of Education? - B. Is the teacher provided with a planning period during the school day? - C. Was a minimum of one organized adult class conducted by the teacher?
-The course must have shown a minimum of 10 adults on an enrollment form submitted to the adult education coordinator.
+The course must have shown a minimum of 10 adults on an enrollment form submitted to the Agricultural Education Region Director.